mrdegbe/devtrack/README.md

 ---

-# 🚀 DevTrack CLI
+# 🚀 `devtrack` CLI

-🛠️ DevTrack is a lightweight developer productivity CLI tool for tracking tasks and generating meaningful Git commit messages (AI-powered) without leaving the terminal.
+🛠️ `devtrack` is a lightweight developer productivity CLI tool for tracking tasks and generating meaningful Git commit messages (AI-powered) without leaving the terminal.
 It works both online (via OpenRouter) and offline (via Ollama).

-## ✨ Why DevTrack?
+## ✨ Why `devtrack`?

 Modern developers juggle dozens of tasks daily — but Git alone doesn’t track the **why** behind each change.